 Our lack of an Internet news license may expose us to administrative sanctions, including an order to cease our Internet information services that provide political news or to cease the Internet access services provided by third parties to us.
-In 2011, approximately 50.2% of our total revenues were derived from Internet information services and services that relied on Internet access services from third parties.
+In 2012, approximately 56.8% of our total revenues were derived from Internet information services and services that relied on Internet access services from third parties.

 We are required to obtain an Internet news license from SCIO for the dissemination of news through our website.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulatory Matters-Regulation of Internet News Dissemination."
 Tianying Jiuzhou submitted an application to the SCIO to apply for the Internet news license when the relevant regulation came into effect.
 However, as of the date of this annual report, the SCIO has not issued an Internet news license to Tianying Jiuzhou.
 As a result of Tianying Jiuzhou's lack of an Internet news license, the SCIO or applicable information office at the provincial level may order us to cease the violating operations and impose a fine on us of not more than RMB30,000.
 In the case of severe contravention as determined by SCIO or its applicable local counterpart in its sole discretion, the telecommunications administrative authorities may, based on written confirmation opinions of SCIO or the applicable information office at the provincial level, and in accordance with the relevant regulations on Internet information services, cease our Internet information services that provide current political news or cease the Internet access services that third parties provide to us.
-In 2011, approximately 50.2% of our total revenues were derived from Internet information services that relied on Internet access services from third parties.
+In 2012, approximately 56.8% of our total revenues were derived from Internet information services and services that relied on Internet access services from third parties.

-During the course of the audit of our financial statements, we and our independent registered public accounting firm identified one material weakness and one significant deficiency in our internal control over financial reporting.
-If we fail to establish and maintain effective internal control over financial reporting, our ability to accurately and timely report our financial results in accordance with U.S. GAAP may be materially and adversely affected.
-In addition, investor confidence in us and the market price of our ADSs may decline significantly if we or our independent registered public accounting firm conclude that our internal control over financial reporting is not effective.
+If we fail to maintain effective internal control over financial reporting, our ability to accurately and timely report our financial results in accordance with U.S. GAAP may be materially and adversely affected.
+In addition, investor confidence in us and the market price of our ADSs may decline significantly.